ngol4/ngol4.github.io/_pages/projects.md

 {% include toc %}

 ## Kanban Board App
- *Scala - Unified Modeling Language - Unit Testing - JSON - ScalaFx -s Git*
+ *Scala - Unified Modeling Language - Unit Testing - JSON - ScalaFx - Git*

-This is a Kanban-inspired app that allows users create and use boards for task management.
+ I have always felt motivated to get my work done.
+I discovered that Kanban Board as a great idea for easily manipulated real-time adjustments to kee track of task status, workloads, and other pertinent task information.
+Therefore, I decided to build a Kanban-inspired app in Scala that allows users create and use boards for task management.

 <img src="../images/projects/Kanban-UI.png" alt="graph" width="800s"/>